 NASH and Itching

 Do you ever have a persistent itch that worsens as you try to relieve it, spreading all over your body?
-If yes, this article might help clarify why you feel your clothes have itching powder all over them.
+If so, this article clarifies why you feel your clothes have an itchy powder all over them.

-Before I got diagnosed with NASH, one of my many symptoms was itching.
-An intense itch that would spread from my legs to my sides and arms, with a constant itch all over my body, can be tiring and exhausting.
-There is a continual need to itch but not want to scratch your body up.
+Before I got diagnosed with nonalcoholic steatohepatitis (NASH or MASH), one of my many symptoms was itching.
+An intense itch that spreads from my legs to my sides and arms, accompanied by a constant itch all over my body, can be tiring and exhausting.
+There is a continual need to itch, but not want to scratch your body up.

 Featured Forum

 View all responsesIf you suffer from numerous conditions, you know symptoms can sometimes overlap.
-If you have been diagnosed with NASH or any other type of liver disease, you will find that it is most likely the cause of your itching.
-Below, I am going to explain why advanced NASH can cause liver disease and how you can try to stop the itching without looking and feeling like you have been in a fight with a feral cat.
+If you have been diagnosed with NASH or any other type of liver disease, you will find that it is most likely the cause of your pruritus or itching.
+Below, I will explain why advanced NASH can cause skin itching and how you can try to alleviate the itchiness without looking and feeling like you have been in a fight with a feral cat.

 Why does NASH cause itching?